Arthur Rock: Venture capital

 During the 1950s, putting a venture capital deal together may have required the help of two or three other organizations to complete the transaction.
 It was a business that was growing very rapidly, and as the business grew, the transactions grew exponentially.
 Rock, one of the pioneers of Silicon Valley during his venturing the Fairchild Semiconductor is often credited with the introduction of the term "venture capitalist" that has since become widely accepted.
+In 2008, he became a billionaire, according to Forbes.

 Rock's law

-Rock's law or Moore's second law, named for Arthur Rock and Gordon Moore, respectively, says that the cost of a semiconductor chip fabrication plant doubles every four years.
+Rock's law or Moore's second law, named for Arthur Rock and Gordon Moore, says that the cost of a semiconductor chip fabrication plant doubles every four years.
 As of 2023, the price had already reached about US$20 billion.

 Rock's law can be seen as the economic flip side to Moore's (first) law – that the number of transistors in a dense integrated circuit doubles every two years.
 The latter is a direct consequence of the ongoing growth of the capital-intensive semiconductor industry— innovative and popular products mean more profits, meaning more capital available to invest in ever higher levels of large-scale integration, which in turn leads to the creation of even more innovative products.